 - danger to the health and safety of any individual;

 - the deliberate concealment of information about any of the above.

-Since 2013, to make a qualifying disclosure the worker must reasonably believe that the disclosure is in the public interest.
-‘Public interest’ is not defined, but in Chesterton Global and Verman v.
-Nurmohamed , the Court of Appeal decided that the interests served by the disclosure do not have to extend outside the workplace.
-The Court found that four considerations are relevant:
+Since 2013, to make a qualifying disclosure the worker must reasonably believe that the disclosure is in the public interest.7 ‘Public interest’ is not defined, but in Chesterton Global and Verman v.
+Nurmohamed,8 the Court of Appeal decided that the interests served by the disclosure do not have to extend outside the workplace.
+Four considerations are relevant: